Lukas Aurednik: Club career

 In 1944, however, Aurednik was able to return to Rapid, where he stayed until 1946.
 With the green and whites he also became the first Austrian football champion and cup winner in post-war Austria in the 1945–46 season.
 As a left winger, he contributed 28 goals in 20 championship games and 7 goals in 3 cup games.
 In 1946 he finally went abroad in France and joined CO Roubaix-Tourcoing, where he was only able to play in the reserve team due to the lack of approval from the ÖFB, but was also involved in youth training.
 He returned to Austria in 1948 and, after his pardon, played for Austria Wien six months later.
 There, as a left winger in combination with his elegant connecting striker Ernst Stojaspal, he formed the best striker in the league and was quickly able to build on his old goalscoring qualities.
 With the Violets he won the Austrian championship title three times in 1949, 1950 and 1953 and also the cup competition in 1949.

 Aurednik, who was nicknamed "the magician" by fans, became known primarily for his scissor jumps, which literally confused his opponents, and for the famous "railway worker insult" (pushing the ball back and forth with the sole of the foot).
 In terms of his stature, he was a lightweight, but technically highly gifted and extremely strong in sprinting.
 His speed also gave him his name “Harry”, which stuck to him after a game against an English team.
 Because of his strength, the British fans celebrated him with calls of "hurry, hurry", which then became – loosely translated in Viennese – "Harry".

-After becoming player-coach at the lower-tier SC Austria Lustenau in 1953, Aurednik went to France again in 1954, where he initially played for Lens for two years and scored six goals in 29 appearances in the French Division 1 in his first season.
+After becoming player-manager at the lower-tier SC Austria Lustenau in 1953, Aurednik went to France again in 1954, where he initially played for Lens for two years and scored six goals in 29 appearances in the French Division 1 in his first season.
 In the 1955–56 season he and his team reached the runner-up position alongside Erich Habitzl, where he was used 15 times in the 34 game rounds.
 From 1956 to 1958 he was active in Division 2 at Le Havre and scored 12 goals in 60 championship games.